 3. Benign prostatic hyperplasia

 Benign prostatic hyperplasia (BPH) is an enlarged prostate that can raise PSA levels.
 BPH is a common condition in older men.

-BPH does not increase the risk of prostate cancer, but the symptoms can be similar to prostate cancer.
-Men with BPH often experience irritation while urinating.
+BPH does not increase the risk of cancer, but the symptoms can be similar to prostate cancer.
+A person with BPH will often experience irritation while urinating.

 4. Medical procedures

-For the most accurate results, a person should wait a few weeks following a medical procedure before undergoing the PSA test.
+For the most accurate results, a person should wait a few weeks after a medical procedure before undergoing the PSA test.

 5. Urinary tract infection

 A urinary tract infection (UTI) is an infection of the urethra or bladder that can cause PSA levels to rise.

 Having a UTI can cause pain during urination, blood in the urine, or an inability to urinate.
 In most cases, a simple urine test can accurately diagnose a UTI.